JuliaData/DataFrames.jl/docs/comparison.md

 If you are instead interested in a general comparison of the languages, you can find that in the [base Julia documentation](http://docs.julialang.org/en/release-0.3/manual/noteworthy-differences/).

 For the examples below, we are following the [Pandas documentation](http://pandas.pydata.org/pandas-docs/stable/comparison_with_r.html) as much as possible.
-Since we use random numbers throughout, we assume that the `Distributions` package is loaded in Julia.

 # R